VojtaKai/realtime-chat-app/README.md

 Users can join different rooms, chat with all participants in the room or send private messages

 # Technologies
-ReactJS
+- ReactJS
-NodeJS
+- NodeJS
-Socket.io
+- Socket.io
-Vite
+- Vite
-NPM
+- npm

 # Start locally
 Start the App by going to the client folder and run `npm run dev`